Search best practices

 *.timestamp

-Because these fields often contain unique values, they often add unnecessary detail, reducing the effectiveness of the search.
+Because these fields often contain unique values, they can add unnecessary detail, which may reduce the effectiveness of the search.

 Need more help?
 Get answers from Community members and Google SecOps professionals.